 Chile has multiple co-operation and information-sharing agreements from tax, customs and regulatory standpoints.
 Notwithstanding that there is no agreement in place specifically for AIFs, the CMF is part of the International Organization of Securities Commissions (IOSCO), the International Association of Insurance Supervisors (IAIS), among other bodies, and has multiple co-operation and information-sharing agreements in force with foreign regulatory entities (such as the US Securities and Exchange Commission), which can be found on the CMF's website.

 2 Fund Structures

-2.1 What are the principal legal structures used for Alternative Investment Funds?
+2.1 What are the principal legal structures used for Alternative Investment Funds (including reference where relevant to local asset holding companies)?